nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_1_table_good.md

 # Answered Calls

-*Answered* calls data for queues selected in set period, the data are grouped according to the choice made in the filters.
+*Answered* calls for selected queues in the given period.
+Data are grouped according to the chosen filter criteria.

 *Answered* calls are calls answered by queue agents.